Ukraine

 Only letters common to Cyrillic and western alphabets are used.

-The first two letters denote the district where BO stands for Ternopil.
+The two letters denote the district where AM stands for Luhans’k.

 Only letters common to Cyrillic and western alphabets are used.